Polygence blog / Research Opportunities and Ideas

 Create a reading/watching list of related books, interviews, articles, podcasts, documentaries, etc. that relate to your topic.
 Find references that both support and argue against your argument.
 Choose the most highly reputable sources you can find.
 You may need to seek out and speak to experts to help you locate the best sources.
 Read and take notes.
 Address those questions and holes in the knowledge you identified earlier.
 Also, continue to read widely and think about your topic as you observe the world from day to day.
 Sometimes unrelated news stories, literature, film, songs, and visual art can give you an unexpected insight into your essay question.
 Remember that c is a learning experience and that you are not going to have a rock-solid argument all at once.

 Proof your work with a teacher or mentor if possible.
 Even though your argument needs to be wholly your own, it certainly helps to bounce ideas around with someone who cares about the topic.
 A teacher or mentor can help you explore different options if you get stuck and point you toward new resources.
 They can offer general advice and point out errors or weaknesses.
 Working with a teacher or mentor is important for another reason.
 When you submit your entry, you will be required to provide the email address of an “academic referee” who is familiar with your work.
-This should be a teacher or mentor who is not related to you.
+This should be teachers, mentors, or other faculty members who are not related to you.

 Good luck!